 YES.
 All our home care services are offered on a minimum of two (2) hours.
 However, we understand that things happen and on an emergency basis, we will try to accommodate and provide a one (1) hour service.
-There will be a surcharge for this service.
+However, there will be an additional half-hour (0.5) surcharge for this service.

 Do we provide nursing and non-nursing services (like bathing, incontinence, feeding and more)?